Louise Harnby | Crime Fiction and Thriller Editor

 Word’s styles palette is sufficient prior to the design stage.
 You (or your copy-editor) can introduce consistency to the different elements of the book (chapter titles, headings, quoted matter, main text, captions etc.) in a way that’s clear and simple.

-8. Unrealistic expectations of what’s possible in one pass
+8. Be realistic about what’s possible in one pass

 Some beginner writers think that one pass – a ‘final proofread’ carried out by a third-party professional – is enough to guarantee absolute perfection.
 It’s not.
 The mainstream publishing industry doesn’t believe it’s possible, and nor should the independent author.